VeronicaGlez/Disocactus_transcriptome/README.md

 **[meta](/meta)**<br>

-Constains all information about samples. <br>
+Contains all information about samples. <br>

 - `Diso_code.csv` table with information about the RNA sequentiation.
 The information in the table is the following:

-   - **species** column which has the names of the species used in the research that can be *D. speciosus* or *D. eichlamii*.
+   - **species** column indicating species name used in the research that can be *D. speciosus* or *D. eichlamii*.
-   - **stage** in this column is indicated with a number the developmental stage of the flower sequenced.
-This number can be 1, which corresponds to the smallest flower, 2 which corresponds to the intermediate flower, and 3 which correspond to the biggest flower included in the study.
+   - **stage** column indicating stage development with a number for flower sequenced.
+This number can be 1 which corresponds to the smallest flower, 2 which corresponds to the intermediate flower and 3 which corresponds to the biggest flower included in the study.
-   - **flower_number** in this column is indicated the number of the flower collected.
+   - **flower_number** this column indicates flower collection number.
-   - **tissue** in this column is indicated the type of tissue sequenced:  pericarpel or perianth.
+   - **tissue** this column indicates the type of tissue sequenced:  pericarpel or perianth.
    - **sample_code** code assigned to the flower sample collected.
    - **RNA-sample** code assigned to the RNA sample send to sequenced.
    - **Concentración(ng/ul)** RNA concentration in ng/ul in the sample.